allenrobel/ndfc-python/README.md

 %
 ```

-If you don't care about security, you can add a non-encrypted password by editing the file directly.
+If you don't care about security, you can add a non-encrypted password by editing the
-The following are example unencrypted passwords for the NDFC controller and NX-OS devices added to this file:
+file directly.
+The following are example unencrypted passwords for the ND/NDFC controller
+and NX-OS devices added to this file:

 ```yaml
 ansible_password: mySuperSecretNdfcPassword